-High housing costs, a potential end to a moratorium on evictions and prolonged unemployment have many Americans worried about keeping a roof over their heads.
-We found that nationwide, nearly 33% of people (1 in 3) are worried they will face foreclosure or eviction in the next two months.
+High housing costs, rising rental prices, persistent inflation and an end to eviction moratoriums have many Americans worried about keeping a roof over their heads.
+We found that nationwide, nearly 28% of people (1 in 4) who are behind on payments are worried they will face foreclosure or eviction in the next two months.

-- Almost 5% of people are behind on their mortgage payments.
+- 4% of people are behind on their mortgage payments

-- California, Vermont and Louisiana have the highest numbers of people facing foreclosure.
+- Vermont, North Dakota and Kansas have the highest numbers of people facing foreclosure

-- Alabama, Kentucky and South Carolina have the highest numbers of people facing eviction.
+- Georgia, Louisiana and Vermont have the highest numbers of people facing eviction

 Nationwide, housing costs have risen by nearly 70% in the last decade.
 Income, meanwhile, is up only 30% over the same time period.
-Combine this disparity with record pandemic unemployment and we have a situation where housing has simply become unaffordable for many people.
+Combine this disparity with record inflation and we have a situation where housing has simply become unaffordable for many people.

-Our team of analysts found that 8% of Americans are worried they will soon lose their house and another 5% are behind on their mortgage payments.
+Our team of analysts found that 7% of Americans are worried they will soon lose their house and another 4% are behind on their mortgage payments.
 Those numbers, however, vary significantly from state to state.
+More than 90% of people who are behind on their mortgage payments in Vermont fear they will soon lose their home, compared to 2% in Maine.

 |State||% facing foreclosure||% behind on mortgage payments|